Its-donkey/Sharpen-live/README.md

 - **Admin auth**: server-rendered `/admin` login uses credentials under `admin` in `config.json`.

 ## UI (SSR only)
-- **Serve locally**: `go run ./cmd/alertserver -site sharpen-live -listen 127.0.0.1:4173 -config config.json` (omit `-site` to launch every configured site; a catch-all fallback renders errors if a site cannot be loaded)
+- **Serve locally**: `go run ./cmd/alertserver -site sharpen-live -listen 127.0.0.1:4173 -config config.json` (omit `-site` to launch every configured site; a default-site fallback renders errors if a site cannot be loaded)
 - **Runtime**: the server hosts static assets and serves roster/submit/admin endpoints directly (no API proxy).
 The admin console is server-rendered at `/admin` using credentials from `config.json`.

 ## Endpoints (served by ui-server)